Jonathan-Dobson/applm/README.md

 ```

+This example will soon change.

-This working example is meant to showcase the direction we are working toward, however the next change we update will probably break it.
+It is only meant to showcase the direction we are working toward.
+The next change to the `applm` package will probably break it.

-If you like this project, or want to see progress, or want to contribute, please feel free to engage with the repo on github.
+If you like what we are doing, want to watch our progress, or want to contribute, please feel free to engage with the repo on github.

 We are looking for contributors to help further develop this package.